eltociear/website/src/lib/content/frameworks/en/implementation/bioregional-polis/index.md

 - Indigenous-Led Citizen Assemblies govern through ceremonial wisdom and ecological accountability
 - Hearts and Leaves currencies reward civic participation and ecological stewardship
 - Universal basic services provide dignity and opportunity for all residents
+- Dark sky preservation restores the cosmic connection for all beings, supporting nocturnal ecosystems and Indigenous astronomical traditions

 **Core Transformation**: From extractive urban systems to regenerative bioregional democracy, guided by Indigenous sovereignty and ecological integrity.